On almost everywhere convergence of tensor product spline projections

-The part $S\setminus\bigcup_{j=1}^N I_j^{(1)}$ consists of $N-1$ disjoint rectangles on which we apply the same splitting as we did with $S$ (cf. Figure \ref{fig:In}).
+The part $S\setminus\bigcup_{j=1}^N I_j^{(1)}$ consists of $N-1$ disjoint rectangles to which we apply the same splitting as we did with $S$ (see Figure \ref{fig:In}).
 This procedure is carried out until the area of the remainder is less than $|S|/N^2$.
 The remainder is again a disjoint union of rectangles $J^{(1)},\dots,J^{(r)}$.
-Thus we obtain a sequence of rectangles whose union is $S$:
+Thus, we obtain a sequence of rectangles whose union is $S$,